 3. Bamboo Toothbrush vs. Plastic Toothbrush

 Standard plastic toothbrushes are non-recyclable and wasteful.
 Think about how many toothbrushes you go through in a year!
 Start purchasing sustainable bamboo toothbrushes instead, and use them with this amazing homemade toothpaste.
 Once the plastic bristles are removed, they can be composted at the end of their life.
+Have an electric toothbrush?
+Don’t throw it away, but start buying bamboo or recyclable heads instead!

 Where to Buy: WowE Natural Bamboo Toothbrush